showers-and-bs/transactional-inbox/README.md

-# Transactional inbox AKA Idempotent consumer
+# Inbox pattern

+AKA **Idempotent consumer**

-The package is implementation of [Transactional inbox AKA Idempotent consumer](https://microservices.io/patterns/data/transactional-outbox.html) for the project ThirstyX.
+The package is implementation of [Idempotent consumer pattern](https://microservices.io/patterns/communication-style/idempotent-consumer.html) for the project ThirstyX.

-Read [this nice explanation](https://softwaremill.com/microservices-101/) of the pattern.
+Read [this nice explanation](https://softwaremill.com/microservices-101/#inbox-pattern) of the pattern.

 ## Installation